mtk246/react-localstorage-chat/resources/docs/1.0/permitlogy/store.md

 {
   "billing_company_id": 2, // only for admin
   "name": "test",
-  "note": "this is a test role"
+  "note": "this is a test role",
-}
+  "type": 2 // 1: is for system use and only valid for admins }
 ```